ryouchinsa/ryouchinsa.github.io/export/README.md

 ```

 # Export object names file
-The object names file is created from the objects table on the settings dialog.

-[YOLOv5](https://github.com/ultralytics/yolov5) and [YOLOv8](https://github.com/ultralytics/ultralytics) yaml file as dictionary.
+Export a yaml file as dictionary for [YOLOv5](https://github.com/ultralytics/yolov5) and [YOLOv8](https://github.com/ultralytics/ultralytics).

-The "flip_idx" array is to flip the "left" included keypoint position and the "right" included keypoint position.
+- The "flip_idx" array is to flip the "left" included keypoint position and the "right" included keypoint position.

 ```
 path: ../datasets/keypoints